jknabl/game-of-life/README.md

 ## Installing the downloaded gem

-This gem was developed and tested in a UNIX-like environment.
+This gem was developed and tested in a UNIX-like environment, using ruby 2.3.1.

 To install on e.g. MacOSX or Linux, do:

 ```
 1. cd path/to/life